Bathory (band): Band members

-The identities behind these pseudonyms were never officially revealed; Quorthon himself frequently performed the parts in studio.
+The identities behind these pseudonyms were never officially revealed; Quorthon stated in a 2003 interview that he believed that he played the bass on the Hammerheart album.

 Timeline

 Bathory’s line-up was unstable in its first years, but after the mid-1980s Quorthon largely worked alone.
 From Blood Fire Death (1988) onward, most recordings featured him performing nearly all instruments, with occasional use of anonymous session musicians.